 \subsection{Derived Triangles}

-A {\em Derived Triangle} $T'$ is constructed from the vertices of a reference triangle $T$.
-A convenient representation is a 3x3 matrix, where each row, taken as Trilinears, is a vertex of $T'$.
-For example, the Excentral, Medial, and Intouch Triangles are given by \cite{mw}:
+A {\em derived triangle} $T'$ is constructed from vertices of a reference triangle $T$.
+These can be represented as a 3x3 matrix, where each row, taken as trilinears, is a vertex of $T'$.
+For example, the Excentral, Medial, and Intouch Triangles $T'_{exc}$, $T'_{med}$, and $T'_{int}$ are given by \cite{mw}:

-A few Derived Triangles are shown in Figure~\ref{fig:derived-isosceles}, showing a property similar to Lemma~\ref{lem:axis-of-symmetry}, Appendix~\ref{app:method-lemmas}, namely, when the 3-periodic is an isosceles, one vertex of the Derived Triangle lies on the orbit's axis of symmetry.
+A few derived triangles are shown in Figure~\ref{fig:derived-isosceles}, showing a property similar to Lemma~\ref{lem:axis-of-symmetry}, Appendix~\ref{app:method-lemmas}, namely, when the 3-periodic is an isosceles, one vertex of the derived triangle lies on the orbit's axis of symmetry.